I strongly believe you can learn how to build self-confidence from scratch and I’m ready to teach you how to do it.

 If you really care too much about what others think and you can’t seem to get over it, think this:

 “I care a lot about what they think, ok, I can use that to my advantage.
-If I don’t perform well, they’ll think I’m stupid, right?
+If I don’t perform well, they’ll think I’m dumb, right?
 Then be the best I can do is to be the best I can possibly be at this one thing so they start liking me more.”

 This is just a trick to get you started.
 Not a philosophy of life.
 It’s just a little mind trick you can use to start climbing out of the pleasing-others hole.